evelynmitchell/PythonLintStatic_slides/Presentation.md

 The simplest static analysis tool for Python.

-Pick this for speed, not thoroughqness.
+Pick this for speed, not thoroughness.

 [pyflakes docs](https://pypi.org/project/pyflakes/)